Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: High-energy Neutrino Emissions

 The maximum CR energy is determined by requiring the acceleration time to be shorter than the characteristic escape time $t_\mathrm{acc}(E^\mathrm{max}_A)\leqq t_\mathrm{esc}$.
 Using the standard diffusive shock-acceleration estimate \citep{1983RPPh...46..973D},

 we compute $E^\mathrm{max}_A$ as a function of the position of the forward shock, which corresponds to time.
 We parameterize the magnetic-field strength through a microphysical fraction $\epsilon_B$ and adopt $\epsilon_B=0.01$ as a fiducial value.
-With this parametrization, $E^{\max}_{A}\propto Z$, implying that the per-nucleon cutoff energy is reduced by $Z/A$ relative to the proton-primary case (for helium, by a factor of 1/2).
-This provides a controlled way to gauge how sensitive the neutrino predictions are to the assumed CR composition.
+For reference, the above condition gives the escape-limited maximum energy